miko-soft/create-dodo/README.md

 ## Boilerplates
 The DoDo Framework boilerplate templates are organized within the [https://github.com/miko-soft/create-dodo-boilerplates](create-dodo-boilerplates) repository, each residing in distinct branches.
 Choose from a variety of code boilerplate templates to kickstart your project with Dodo:
+- **One Page App** -- *appOne* - Start an One Page Application with a single controller and no routes.
+(OPA)
-- **spa** -- *Single Page App* - Effortlessly begin building browser-based Single Page Application (SPA)
+- **Single Page App** -- *spa* - Effortlessly begin building browser-based Single Page Application (SPA)
-- **desktop-electronforge** -- *ElectronJS Desktop App* - Initiate the development of desktop applications using the Dodo framework with ElectronJS Forge integration.
+- **ElectronJS Desktop App** -- *desktop-electronforge* - Initiate the development of desktop applications using the Dodo framework with ElectronJS Forge integration.
-- *extension-chrome* -- *Chrome Extension* - Craft Chrome Extensions designed to operate within the Chrome browser.
+- *Chrome Extension* -- *extension-chrome* - Craft Chrome Extensions designed to operate within the Chrome browser.
 (IN DEVELOPMENT)
-- *mobile-cordova* -- *Cordova Mobile App* - Quickly launch cross-platform mobile applications with Cordova and Dodo.
+- *Cordova Mobile App* -- *mobile-cordova* - Quickly launch cross-platform mobile applications with Cordova and Dodo.
 (IN DEVELOPMENT)

 ## Documentation